How to Write Good Performance Goals: A Guide to Setting SMART Objectives

 • T — Time-Bound.

 When done correctly, SMART objectives help employees focus their efforts, monitor their progress, and achieve success.
-This article explores the process of setting SMART objectives and provides practical tips for doing so.
+This article explores the process of setting SMART objectives and how to write good performance goals.

 Why use SMART goals?